nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
-* can save the address book data in json format and read it back.
+* can save the contacts list, note book, dictionary, and definitions book data in json format and read it back.

 ### Common classes